 Are you planning to have your audio documents transcribed?
 In case you have analog recordings, it would be advisable to convert them to digital format before you bring them to an audio transcription company.
 Here are the reasons why.

-If you will inquire about the rates in audio transcribing, you will recognize a huge difference between analog transcriptions vs. digital transcriptions.
+If you inquire about the rates in audio transcribing, you will recognize a vast difference between analog transcriptions vs. digital transcriptions.
 The former requires higher fees.
-Analog recording is an outdated technology and it would require a special set of equipment to transcribe one.
+Analog recording is outdated technology, and it would require a special set of equipment to transcribe one.

 Audio quality is another reason why you should convert your analog recordings into digital format.
 As time passes, the magnetic tape of cassettes and videos degrade.
-Moreover, if your fingerprints, smoke, bits of food, or any types of airborne pollutants got onto the tape, its quality will be affected.
+Moreover, if your fingerprints, smoke, bits of food, or any type of airborne pollutants get onto the tape, its quality will be affected.

 You must also be very careful in storing your cassette tapes and videotapes.
-You must never place them near the sunlight, moisture or put them over other electronic devices aside from VCR or cassette player.
-These elements can degrade audio quality Therefore, if you want to make sure that your audio files will maintain its quality, you must have them converted as soon as possible.
+You must never place them near sunlight, or moisture or put them over other electronic devices aside from VCR or cassette player.
+These elements can degrade audio quality.
+Therefore, if you want to ensure that your audio files will maintain their quality, you must have them converted as soon as possible.

-The only risk that you have to worry in digital files is file corruption.
-This happens when you save an audio file in your memory card, flash drive or external disk and the medium becomes corroded or infected by a virus.
+The only risk that you have to worry about in digital files is file corruption.
+This happens when you save an audio file in your memory card, flash drive, or external disk, and the medium becomes corroded or infected by a virus.
 However, this can be resolved easily.
-You can always create a backup for your audio files and save them to another hard disk drive or to cloud based software like Carbonite and Dropbox.
+You can always create a backup for your audio files and save them to another hard disk drive or to cloud-based software like Carbonite and Dropbox.
 As long as you have a backup, you don’t have to worry about file corruption.
-You can simply retrieve them in case the file was corrupted.
+You can simply retrieve them in case the file is corrupted.